francelabs/datafari/README.txt

 ii.
 Admin UI :
 https://localhost/Datafari/admin/?lang=en

+NOTE 1: Java 11 is REQUIRED
-NOTE: to crawl files, you need to install an extra jar that we cannot distribute for open source licence conflict rationales (Apachev2 and LGPL).
+NOTE 2: to crawl files, you need to install an extra jar that we cannot distribute for open source licence conflict rationales (Apachev2 and LGPL).
 Please follow this documentation: https://datafari.atlassian.net/wiki/spaces/DATAFARI/pages/662700036/Add+the+JCIFS-NG+Connector+to+Datafari+-+Community+Edition
-NOTE BIS: Java 11 is now REQUIRED

-* New features compared to v5.3
+* Major new features compared to v5.5 :
-- Optimisation for SSD users at install phase

-- OCR and Spacy options in crawlers simplified mode
-- New admin UI to deploy a Tika Server
-- New duplicate detector functionality
-- Various bugfixes
+New regex transformation connector, for simple declaration of entities extracted based on regular expressions New CSV connector, to index each live of a CSV as a separate line in the index Reduced hardware requirements by removing Apache Zeppelin for the dashboards Atomic updates to remove the need to reindex the full data of a document when only some fields have changed Capacity to ingest and indedx content hosted on Apache Solr 9.x

 * Major components versions
-- Solr 8.11.2
+- Solr 9.5
-- ManifoldCF 2.24
+- ManifoldCF 2.26
-- Tomcat 9.0.56
+- Tomcat 9.0.81
-- Cassandra 4.0.1
+- Cassandra 4.1.3
-- PostgreSQL 12.4
+- PostgreSQL 15.4
-- Zookeeper 3.6.2
+- Zookeeper 3.9.1
-- Tika Server 2.7.0
+- Tika Server 2.9.1
-- Zeppelin 0.10.1
-- DatafariUI 1.3
+- DatafariUI 1.4
+- AdminUI 1.0

 The complete list of changes and bugfixes can be found in CHANGES.TXT